Putting Prevention into Practice

 D. Formal education programs have been shown to increase breastfeeding duration and exclusivity.

 A.R. wants to breastfeed to reduce the baby's risk of asthma but is worried about managing breastfeeding while working full time and going to school.
+Which one of the following is the best response?

 1. US Preventive Services Task Force.
 Primary care interventions to support breastfeeding: US Preventive Services Task Force recommendation statement.
 JAMA.
 2016;316(16):1688–1693.